 Managing CPM File Transfer initiation, resumption and termination for originating and terminating CPM Users.

-Provide SIP session handling, such as SIP session origination, release, etc, on behalf of the involved CPM Client.
+Providing SIP session handling, such as SIP session origination, release, etc, on behalf of the involved CPM Client.

+Supporting CPM File Transfer request containing thumbnail.

+Supporting deferring of CPM File Transfers and delivery notifications on behalf of either originating or terminating CPM Client

+Providing support for resuming CPM File transfer delivery when the CPM File Transfer is interrupted, if requested by the CPM User

 For CPM Message handling: